bpaddack/AI_models/README.md

 7. Generative-IT_LLM_NLP
    This ticket uses a 'hugging face' repository llama-based LLM to classify incoming IT support ticket requests and formulate a response via prompts.
 The data is from 'support_ticket_text_data_mid_term.csv'.
+Note that tha prompts I used will not necessarily generate the the exact same response for you (if you run the code).